pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 - [Source-Test-to-URL](ootb-supply-chain-reference.hbs.md#source-test-to-url) in the image-provider step.
 - [Source-Test-Scan-to-URL](ootb-supply-chain-reference.hbs.md#source-test-scan-to-url) in the image-provider step.

-as the `image-provider` resource when the workload param `dockerfile` is defined.
+as the `image-provider` resource when the workload parameter `dockerfile` is defined.

 ### Creates